Exploiting MOOCs for Access and Progression into Higher Education Institutions and Employment Market

-The output will be a tool targeted towards middle management within higher educational Institutions.
-Its main aim will be to quantify the contribution that MOOCs and other informal online courses make to institutions’ triple bottom line (i.e., financial, environmental and social), and how their effectiveness compares to other more traditional services offered by the same higher educational institutions.
+The cost-benefit tool is targeted towards middle management within higher educational Institutions.
+Its main aim is to quantify the contribution that MOOCs and other informal online courses make to institutions’ triple bottom line (i.e., financial, environmental and social), and how their effectiveness compares to other more traditional services offered by the same higher educational institutions.

-In particular, the tool should serve to inform institutional leaders as to the cost-effectiveness of implementing MOOC programmes within their institutions and give some guidelines on how to assess the effectiveness of their implementation.
+In particular, the tool serves to inform institutional leaders as to the cost-effectiveness of implementing MOOC programmes within their institutions and give some guidelines on how to assess the effectiveness of their implementation.

 Uses of Cost-Benefit Analysis: